Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 What Else Should I Consider Before My Breast Revision?

 Maintaining realistic expectations about your surgical outcome is one of the most important factors for achieving a successful procedure.
-Results from breast implant revision are intended to improve a previous outcome from breast augmentation; they are not a guarantee of an enhanced life.
+Results from breast implant revision are intended to improve a previous outcome from Breast Enlargement; they are not a guarantee of an enhanced life.
 However, patients often feel a boost in self-confidence after the procedure.

 Prior to your surgery, it can help to plan for your recovery by arranging for help from others as you heal.
 You may also want to familiarise yourself with how to identify and respond to complications should they occur.